The Very Short Life of Architectural Science

 Teaching architecture students

 Why?
 Several reasons come to mind.
 First, while we tried hard as teachers, I don't think we were that brilliant.
 On the other hand, we were more than competent, and we knew our stuff.
 What I didn't work out for many years was that architecture students do not want competence: they want charisma.
 Architecture students are, frankly, not the brightest bulbs in the pack.
 They yearn for inspiration, not facts.
-The most highly regarded design teachers are always the ones who airily wave in front of slides of their masterpieces.
+The most highly regarded design teachers are always the ones who airily wave in front of screens of their masterpieces.
 No multiple choice assessment after these classes, thank you!

 Second, as I have shown elsewhere, architecture students regard most favourably those courses in which they can demonstrate their class position.
 And the last place they can do that is with science- or engineering-oriented courses.
 The ones who most objected to our courses were always the ones from the most upper-class families.